ThanawichInt/ThanawichInt/README.md

 * 🌍  I'm based in Bankok, Thailand
 * ✉️  You can contact me at [Thanawich.int.work@gmail.com](mailto:Thanawich.int.work@gmail.com)
 * 🧠  I'm learning a knowledge graph
-* ⚡  working on constructing a knowledge graph for criminal activities in Thailand

 ### Skills